 This site is beautiful in and of itself (both the design and the HTML code).

 …but once we dig deeper, we find a wonderful concept to support this stylistic approach:

 INSPIRED BY the vanishing subgenre of agricultural memo books, ornate pocket ledgers and the simple, unassuming beauty of a well-crafted grocery list, the Draplin Design Company, Portland, Oregon in conjunction with Coudal Partners of Chicago, Illinois bring you “FIELD NOTES” in hopes of offering, “An honest memo book, worth fillin’ up with GOOD INFORMATION

 Every project has a concept – find it and exploit it.

 It’s only going to make your work stronger.

 It’s a trivial feature, but the fact the I can screengrab anything on my iPhone is great.

-So I’ve got a new favorite t-shirt brand: They’re called Barking Irons on the Bowery.
-From their Wikipedia page: The name “Barking Irons” comes from a 19th century slang term for pistols.
+The name “Barking Irons” comes from a 19th century slang term for pistols.
 The term was created by gangs of youths that haunted New York’s infamous Bowery.
 The Bowery, a theatre district for much of the century, was a critical proving ground for indigenous American culture in the 19th century.
 Uniquely American art forms such as tap-dancing, minstrel shows, and vaudeville theatre all gained popularity in the Bowery theatres of the time.